Aqib701/Multiplayer_AR_Unity/README.md

 # Multiplayer_AR_Unity
 This project is Combination of Vuforia and Photon with simple Gameplay mechanics.
-The Goal of players in the game is to collect as much coins possible before the timer ends!
+The Goal of players in the game is to collect as much coins possible before the time ends!

 **How Join Game**